irlbunny/OculusDirectDisplayAdditions/README.md

 This is only works for ***tethered*** Oculus headsets, such as the Rift S or CV1.
 It is useless for PCs (usually desktops and certain laptops) which have the HDMI/DisplayPort port wired to the NVIDIA GPU, or headsets which use Quest Link or Air Link.

 # Notes
-As this project largely consists of code that was reverse-engineered by myself over the span of a month (basically), there could be issues that can break OVRServer into a state which *could* require a system restart.
+As this project largely consists of code that was reverse-engineered by myself over the span of a month (basically), there could be issues that can break OVRServer into a state which ***might*** require a system restart.
 I am not responsible for any hardware or system damage caused by this project, although it is very unlikely to cause any damage to either at all.

+If you experience any crashes you think were caused by this project, please create an issue and describe to the best of your ability how to reproduce it (if possible) and if/any crash logs.

 # How does this work?
 As it turns out, OVRServer will actually check for 3rd-party DirectDisplay implementations on startup, as long as `HKEY_LOCAL_MACHINE\SOFTWARE\Oculus\DirectDisplayDLL` is a path to a DLL library which contains a few exports, etc. This is an undocumented feature in OVRServer.